 I decorate it with some of the excess ganache drizzled over the top and some purple buttercream I had on hand.
 I love the color combination.

 It makes such a show stopper cake that is simply awesome!
 Wait till you cut inside and see all those delicious layers.
-It is so worth the time to make this fun cake.
+It is so worth the time to make this amazing and fun Chocolate Mousse Cake.